 Santiago la laguna

-One of my favorite villages from the five we have visited in Lake Atitlan.
-The Indian village of Santiago lies between the two volcanoes with a most beautiful harbor on the lake.
-It is less touristic than San Pedro, which makes us spend the whole afternoon.
+One of my favorite villages of the three we have visited, the Indian village of Santiago, lies between two volcanoes with the most beautiful harbor on the lake.

 It is quieter than San Pedro, making us spend the whole afternoon here.
 We visited Santiago on a Tuesday, and it was a market day.
 It was my lucky day as I love markets.

 It was, in fact, a unique market for Indigenous people.
 You can see women and men wearing their traditional dresses.
 And if you walk through the marketplace, you come to a white colonial church.